Happy Birthday, Marsha!: Historical context

 The Stonewall uprising was a series of spontaneous protests led by members of the gay community against the police, that took place at the Stonewall Inn, a gay bar in New York City's Greenwich Village, during June, 1969.
 The first riot began in response to a police raid of the bar in the early hours of June 28.
 Nine policemen arrived to arrest employees for operating the bar without a liquor license, and the police proceeded to assault and arrest patrons and clear the bar.
 Police had recently raided two other gay bars in Greenwich Village, but the uprising at the Stonewall Inn marked the first time gay patrons had fought back against the police.

-Marsha P. Johnson (August 24, 1945 – July 6, 1992) was an African-American Gay Liberation activist and self-identified drag queen, active through the 1960s through the 1990s in New York City and internationally.
-Johnson fought on the frontlines of the Stonewall riots against the police.
-Though some mistakenly credited Johnson with starting the riots, Johnson was always open about having arrived at the Stonewall Inn at 3am after the riot had already begun.
-Sylvia Rivera (July 2, 1951 – February 19, 2002), a younger drag queen, of Puerto Rican and Venezuelan descent who later in life came to identify as a transgender person, was also a gay and transgender rights activist in New York City whose activism began around the time of the Stonewall riots.
+Marsha P. Johnson (August 24, 1945 – July 6, 1992) was an African-American Gay Liberation activist and self-identified drag queen, active from the 1960s through the 1990s in New York City and internationally.
+Johnson fought on the front lines of the Stonewall riots against the police.
+Though some mistakenly credit Johnson with starting the riots, Johnson was always open about having arrived at the Stonewall Inn at 3 a.m. after the riot had already begun.
+Sylvia Rivera (July 2, 1951 – February 19, 2002), a younger drag queen of Puerto Rican and Venezuelan descent who later in life came to identify as a transgender person, was also a gay and transgender rights activist in New York City whose activism began around the time of the Stonewall riots.
 While Rivera spoke about being at the riots, Marsha P. Johnson and others, including Stonewall historian David Carter, disputed her claims based on contradictory descriptions Rivera gave and eyewitness accounts that deny her presence.

 Historical inaccuracies

-The film has been described as "ahistorical", as it has major historical discrepancies.
+The film has been described as "ahistorical," as it has major historical discrepancies.
 Some of these discrepancies include the basic premise that Johnson was throwing a birthday party on June 28, the first night of the Stonewall riots, but that was impossible since Johnson's birthday has been documented to be August 24.
-The short film claims that Sylvia Rivera was fighting with Marsha P Johnson in the riots, but Rivera's presence has been denied by many Stonewall veterans, including Johnson.
-Johnson stated multiple times that Rivera has "fallen asleep in Bryant Park after taking heroin" at the outbreak of the Stonewall riot and that Johnson "woke [Rivera] up to tell her about the riots."
+The short film claims that Sylvia Rivera was fighting with Marsha P. Johnson in the riots, but Rivera's presence has been denied by many Stonewall veterans, including Johnson.
+Johnson stated multiple times that Rivera had "fallen asleep in Bryant Park after taking heroin" at the outbreak of the Stonewall riot and that Johnson "woke [Rivera] up to tell her about the riots."

-The film depicts Johnson as the first person to fight back against the police, but that account was also denied by Johnson, who gave interviews about arriving at the bar at three in the morning, after "the place was already on fire... it was a raid already.
+The film depicts Johnson as the first person to fight back against the police, but that account was also denied by Johnson, who gave interviews about arriving at the bar at three in the morning, after "the place was already on fire ... it was a raid already.
 The riots had already started."
 Therefore, Johnson could not have been the first person to fight back at the riot.